Tips on how to perform a 24-hour carbohydrate load

 Start early.
 This blend provides fast and slow-release carbohydrates plus protein to support muscle readiness.

-Breakfast 2 – 81g carbs
+Breakfast 2 – 81 g carbohydrates

 • White rice